How to Develop Negotiation Skills for Managers

 Problem analysis

-Those who are effective at negotiation have the ability to analyse a problem and determine the interests of each party in the negotiation.
+Those who are effective at negotiation can analyse a problem and work out what each party needs from the discussion.
 Proper problem analysis identifies the issue, the interested parties and the outcome goals.
-For example, in an employer and employee contract negotiation, the problem or area where parties disagree might be in the salary or benefits that are being offered.
-Identifying the issues for both sides can help to find a compromise for all involved.
+For example, in contract negotiations between an employer and employee, the area where parties disagree might be the salary being offered.
+Identifying these issues quickly for both sides can help find a compromise for all involved.

 The anchoring bias

-There is plenty of research out there that shows that the first number mentioned in a negotiation plays a huge role in the negotiation that follows.
-Avoid being on the end of the anchoring bias by making the first offer and trying to anchor the talk in the direction you want it to take.
+You don’t want to be on the receiving end of anchoring bias by allowing the other party to make the first offer, and instead, try to anchor the talk in the direction you want it to take.
 If this isn’t possible, then have alternatives in mind and be prepared to bring them up as needed.

 girl signs form with female colleague in office